27 January 2015 Author Lucy Maroncha Country Kenya Filed under Prevention and treatment of HIV

 Peter Cherutich, director of the National AIDS Control Program and DST's said in an earlier interview with members of the press that he was shocked by the rigid opposition to the announcement at a time when Kenya was hoping to reduce new HIV infections.
 "The public is overreacting and I appeal for support and understanding of the religious leaders," he said.

-But for now, with the removal of advertising, I am left to wonder if there are any best methods that will not face opposition.
-We need to find effective ways to educate and persuade people through our country about the importance of preventing HIV.
-If anyone has any bright ideas, I'm all ears!
+But for now, with the ad withdrawal, I'm left to wonder if there are any better methods that will not face opposition.
+We need to find effective ways to educate and persuade people across our country about the importance of preventing HIV.
+If anyone has any brilliant ideas, I'm all ears!

 I am a journalist online and print media located in Nairobi, Kenya.
 I am a passionate writer for writing about health and I have been writing there 15 years.
 My best stories are in reproductive and sexual health and HIV.